Graduation Section

 How is my community service requirement determined?

 Community service hours are determined by your school, diploma track, and year of graduation.
-Your transcript shows your required community service hours and the hours you have earned as of March 2024.
+For the Spring Guide, your transcript shows your required community service hours and the hours you have earned as of March.
+For the Fall Guide, your transcript shows your required community service hours and the hours you have earned as of September.

 Why does my graduation page list my community service as incomplete, when my transcript says I have earned enough hours?